panglesd/slipshow/CONTRIBUTING.md

 If you are willing to contribute, thanks!

+## Writing a theme

+To write a theme, see [this page](https://slipshow.readthedocs.io/en/stable/themes.html).
+If you'd like it to be included in the set of builtin themes, the best is to open a PR with your theme added to the `src/themes/` directory.
+I can then help on the rest of the OCaml plumbing so you don't have to!

 ## Getting started

 This project is written in OCaml, so you need to be able to compile such programs.
 The official website ocaml.org provides explanation on getting started with OCaml.